FarronF/limerick-council-meetings/meetings/2023/05/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 17th April 2023.md

 events.

-Following on from the previous workshop, it is intended to schedule a number of workshops--- 15
+Following on from the previous workshop, it is intended to schedule a number of workshops
+---
+15

 with Elected Members over the year to keep you abreast of project progress across all the